CadQuery/cadquery/doc/cqgi.rst

 An error will occur if a value is provided that is not defined in the model, or if the value provided cannot be assigned to a variable with the given name.

-build_options is used to set server-side settings like timeouts, tesselation tolerances, and other details about how the model should be built.
+build_options is used to set server-side settings like timeouts, tessellation tolerances, and other details about how the model should be built.